-The good thing is that you can become familiar with maintaining a good posture, which can be useful for developing good posture habits and will give you an idea of which muscles that need to be strengthened.
+The good thing is that you can become familiar with maintaining a good posture, which can be very useful for developing good postural habits and will give you an idea of which muscles that need to be strengthened.

 The bad thing is that it is the brace that is doing “most of the work” stabilizing your posture and not your muscles.

-It is hard to say how much work the brace is doing, and I have read a lot of conflicting information.
+It is hard to say how much work the brace is doing, and I have read a lot of conflicting information about this topic.

-My guess is that really depends on the type of brace and how it fits on your body and how long you wear it.
+My guess is that really depends on the type of brace, how it fits on your body and how long you wear it.

 But the issue here is in order to reverse the effects your bad posture has had on your body and thereby correcting your rounded shoulders, you need a combination of stretching tight muscles and strengthening underdeveloped muscles.

-If the brace is doing a lot of stabilizing work, your muscles are not becoming stronger.
+If the brace is doing a lot of stabilizing work, your muscles are not necessarily becoming stronger.
 They could even become weaker.

 However, you should know that there are products you can buy as an alternative to posture braces that do not have this issue.
 Posture shirts are a popular alternative but these products come at a higher price.

 How To Wear It